Congratulations - you have completed .

 Question 1 Explanation:

-The judicial branch is tasked with interpreting United States law, including the Constitution, and exercising jurisdiction on a case-by-case basis to determine whether those laws have been broken or not.
+The judicial branch is tasked with interpreting United States law, including the Constitution.
+They exercise jurisdiction on a case-by-case basis to determine whether or not those laws have been broken.

 What is the process for filling a vacant federal judgeship?